atimms/cybertron_scripts/readme.txt

-catch all for scripts on cybertron:
+qcatch all for scripts on cybertron:

 biweekly copy scripts to /home/atimms/git/cybertron_scripts: